cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 SELECT * FROM employees
 ORDER BY first_name ASC;
 ```
-*ASC is Ascending order, which is also the default for the ORDER BY operator.*
+*ASC is Ascending order, which is also the default for the Order By operator.*
 ```mysql
 SELECT * FROM employees
 ORDER BY first_name DESC;